uk-crypto-day/uk-crypto-day.github.io/_posts/2026-01-27-uk-crypto-day.md

 ### Registration

 Registration is free but required.
-The registration closes one week before the event, or when we reach full capacity.
+The registration will close at 23.59 on Wednesday 21st January, or beforehand if we reach full capacity.
 Please register [here](https://www.eventbrite.co.uk/e/uk-crypto-day-university-of-surrey-tickets-1977887778589?aff=oddtdtcreator).

 ### Abstracts